Scroll to top

 Age

-Most volunteers are between the age of 18-26 years.
-But it is more and more popular for younger and older participants to go to workcamps.
+Most volunteers are between 18-26 years.
+But it is more and more popular for younger and older participants to join workcamps as well.

-• 18+ Majority of workcamps is for volunteers who are 18 and older.
+• 18+ Majority of workcamps are for volunteers who are 18 and older.
+If the workcamp description doesn´t say otherwise, the upper age limit is not defined.

 • -18 If you are under the age of 18 you can participate at TEEN workcamps (14-17 years old) or at workcamps for youth (16 – 26).
-To participate we will need you to send us a consent of your parents or legal guardian.
+To participate you have to send us a consent of your parents or legal guardian.

 Language